You Are Not Alone

 In 2012 Antoine B. Craigwell produced the documentary “You Are Not Alone”, bringing focus on and raising an alarm to psychological distress among gay black men.
 Based on powerful testimonies of men suffering from depression or having dealt with depression, and interviews with experts in mental health, the film expresses a suffering endured in silence, invisible to their families, as well as in the gay community, and the enabling factors that can lead to risky behavior (drugs, unsafe sex) and even suicide.

+There is urgency, says the documentary, to talk about, to break the isolation – to love oneself and to share this love with family and the community – to fight homophobia and all the violence it causes.
 Originally from Guyana, now based in New York, Antoine B. Craigwell is a journalist, the President and CEO of the organization DBGM (Depressed Black Gay Men – an organization providing essential, daily support and prevention services to men of all ages and their families, specifically their mothers).
+Here is an interview with a bold activist, in which he discusses the genesis of the project “You are not alone”, DBGM work, and his activism back in Guyana.

 Where were you born, where did you grow up?